otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 Every **Intent Node** will have at least one **Ask Node**.
 It can have more.
 The **Ask Node** have a message property that will define the default answer to the intent.
 It can be changed later.

 At **Ask Node** output comes the logic you need to answer the question.
 You can use the ```msg.req.params``` to have access to all parameters sent by Google Home and use them to process your answer.
 You can have access to the conv object at any time using the ```msg.res.conv``` property.
-So, if you want to know if a user is verified you can check the ```msg.res.conv.user.verification``` property.
+So, if you want to know if an user is verified you can check the ```msg.res.conv.user.verification``` property.

 After your logic you must put all answers on the ```msg.gh_messages```.
 This is an array of messages that will be sent back to google home by the **Send Node**.